bmwcarit/ramses-composer-docs/ordering/manual.md

 ![](./docs/color_tags_2.png)

 Furthermore, the `Render order` property further down is set to `Render order value in Renderable tags`.
-This means that this `RenderLayer` will sort its content based on the numbers assigned with each tag.
+This means that this `RenderLayer` will sort its content based on the numbers assigned to each tag.
 In particular, it will sort tags based on their Render Order (starting with lowest), then sort all mesh nodes which fit to one or more of the tags, and will sort them based on their tags order.